Infertility Awareness: Understanding the Need for Third-Party Reproduction

 While not as commonly discussed, male-factor infertility is often a hurdle for many couples trying to conceive.
 Male factor infertility usually involves poor sperm quality, decreased motility, and/or low sperm count, all of which can be helped using treatments such as intracytoplasmic sperm injection (ICSI).

 However, some men, such as those who have undergone cancer treatment or have conditions that negatively impact their reproductive system, may have no viable sperm at all.
-When this is the case, a sperm donor can make it possible for a man and his female partner to welcome a child into their lives.
+When this is the case, a Sperm Donor can make it possible for a man and his female partner to welcome a child into their lives.

 The Importance of Third-Party Reproduction